boakaidorborkamara/simple_calculator/README.md

 # simple_calculator
-A simple calculator developed with python.
+A simple CLI calculator developed with python.